 We provide 24/7 emergency service, supported by real people.
-You are supported from the moment you contact us to the time you return … and beyond, through our active Alumni Community.
+You are supported from the moment you contact us to the time you return and beyond, through our active Alumni Community.
 Be sure to speak to your tax preparer to see if any of these fees can be deducted as a charitable donation.
 Also, ask your tax preparer about moving costs and if you can deduct those as well.

 You should plan on working approximately 30-40 hours each week, which includes 22-30 hours of instruction each week.
 If you need to work overtime, you are compensated at $20/hr.
 USD.

 Over the years we have met teachers who have had horrible experiences when they think they are going into a fantastic overseas teaching job only to find out they are not going to a real school, but a corporate school and not a true International school.
 They have been caught in a signed contract without having visited the school or met the administrators.
-Where do they turn without a support team who’s only job is to look out for you?
+Where do they turn without a support team whose only job is to look out for you?

-At GeoVisions, we have pre-screened the school and the position and in most cases, we have placed teachers at that school before.
+At GeoVisions, we have pre-screened the school and the position, and in most cases, we have placed teachers at that school before.
 We make sure you’re being paid the highest thank you gift from the school as possible.
 We provide a formal orientation, starting when we pick you up at the airport.
-You will meet other teachers just like you the day you arrive.
+You will meet other teachers just like you on the day you arrive.
 Start enjoying the GeoVisions safety net immediately.
 We provide guidance with your visa, your formal documents and we make sure your new school is ready to receive you.

 21-45 years of age is the current limit.
 If you are over 45, give us a call.
-Sometimes we can place you … it just takes longer.
+Sometimes we can place you.
+It just takes longer.